Council Policies at the City of Melville

 LPP1.3 Waste and Recyclables Collection for Multiple Dwellings Mixed Use Developments and Non-Residential Developments

-The policy outlines the requirements and process for compiling and implementing Waste Management Plans for new and existing multiple dwelling, mixed use and non-residential developments within the City of Melville.
+The policy relates to waste requirements for new and existing multiple dwelling, mixed use and non-residential developments within the City of Melville.

-The policy contains guidance for members of the public and applicants against which applications for telecommunications and communications development will be assessed by the City of Melville.
+The policy contains guidance as to which applications for telecommunications and communications development are assessed by the City of Melville.

-The policy contains principles on crime prevention through environmental design (CPTED) which are to be applied to planning applications to minimise the potential for developments to facilitate/support crime or antisocial behaviour within the City of Melville.
+The policy contains principles to be applied to design against crime for new commercial developments within the City of Melville.

 The provisions of this policy apply to all non-residential development within the City of Melville including additions to existing and new development.

-This policy applies to proposed chemists within Medical Centres that are located within the 'Mixed Use', 'Centre' and 'Private Clubs, Institutions and Places of Worship' zones of the City of Melville.
+This policy applies to proposed chemists within Medical Centres that in specific land use zones of the City of Melville.

-This policy applies to residential development within the City of Melville for new houses including additions to existing houses such as carports, patios and front fences.
+This policy applies to development within the City of Melville including new houses and additions to existing houses such as carports, patios and fences.

 The policy contains standards and controls for the development of exhibition/display homes within the City of Melville